*This post about compassion fatigue in nursing may contain affiliate links. You can find our disclosure page here.

 That’s correct.
-After only TWO YEARS, I was already feeling over stressed, exhausted and negative about my career.
+After only TWO YEARS, I was already feeling overstressed, exhausted, and cynical about my career.

 Lately, I have spoken with a lot of nurses about their experiences with compassion fatigue.
-The truth of the matter is that most, if not all nurses feel spent and exhausted at some point over the course of their career.
+The truth of the matter is that most, if not all, nurses feel spent and exhausted at some point throughout their careers.

 What is compassion fatigue in nursing?

-Unfortunately, compassion fatigue is very common in the nursing profession.
+Unfortunately, compassion fatigue is prevalent in the nursing profession.
 But with awareness and the willingness to make a change, it is possible to overcome this chronic, stressful state and learn to thrive within your nursing career again.

-Here are 7 tips to help deal with compassion fatigue in nursing:
+Here are seven tips to help deal with compassion fatigue in nursing: